 Time and gravity can cause the skin of the inner thigh to lose tone and elasticity.
 This is especially true following massive weight loss.
 The thighs may be affected by both a fat collection and saggy skin, which can produce an unpleasant contour that does not respond to diet and exercise.
 A thigh lift involves liposuction along with the removal of excess skin to restore a healthier looking contour.
 If the skin tone is good and excessive fat is the main problem, liposuction alone may improve the condition.

 A thigh lift takes approximately two hours.
 The procedure involves liposuction as well as removal of the loose skin.
 After excess skin and fat have been eliminated, dissolvable sutures are used to close up the incisions.
 You will be placed in a compression garment for two to four weeks to help minimize swelling.

 It is not unusual to have some drainage from your incisions for the first couple of days.
 Walking during the first 48 hours is encouraged.
 Climbing stairs, squatting and aerobic activities should be avoided for several days.
 You will be seen back in the office two to three days following your surgery.
 Most patients have a “tight” and swollen feeling in the thighs.
 This gradually goes away.
 Most of the swelling is gone by six weeks time.
 Individuals with a “desk job” may return to work after one week.
 Positions that require lifting more than 25 pounds, prolonged periods of standing, walking, or heavy lifting should not be resumed for three to six weeks.
 The scars will begin to fade two to three months after surgery and will have diminished considerably in one to two years, though they will not disappear completely.

 Contact McCormack Plastic Surgery

-To learn more about the thigh lift or any other body contouring procedures we offer to Reno and Carson City residents and those of the surrounding areas, contact McCormack Plastic Surgery today.
+To learn more about arm lift, thigh lift, or any other body contouring procedures we offer, contact McCormack Plastic Surgery today.